 - 30. Access to the House Floor. - (a) Except as otherwise provided in these Rules, only the following persons shall be admitted to the House while it is in session: members and officers of the General Assembly; elected officers of the executive branch; justices of the Supreme Court; the designated aide to the Governor, except as limited by the Speaker; the parliamentarian; majority staff members and minority staff members, except as limited by the Speaker or Presiding Officer; former members, except as limited by the Speaker or prohibited under subsection (d); and employees of the Legislative Reference Bureau, except as limited by the Speaker.
 Representatives of the press, while the House is in session, may have access to the galleries and places allotted to them by the Speaker.
 No person is entitled to the floor unless appropriately attired.
-Only members of the General Assembly may use telephones at the members' desks.
-Smoking is prohibited on the floor of the House and in the House galleries. - (b) On days during which the House is in session, the Doorkeeper shall clear the floor of all persons not entitled to access to the floor 15 minutes before the convening time, and the Doorkeeper shall enforce all other provisions of this Rule. - (c) The Speaker may authorize the admission to the floor of any other person, except as prohibited under subsection (d). - (d) No person who is directly or indirectly interested in defeating or promoting any pending legislative measure, if required to be registered as a lobbyist, shall be allowed access to the floor of the House at any time during the session. - (e) When he or she deems it necessary for the preservation of order, the Presiding Officer may by order remove any person from the floor of the House.
+Only members of the General

+Assembly may use telephones at the members' desks.
+Smoking is prohibited on the floor of the House and in the House galleries.

+- (b) On days during which the House is in session, the Doorkeeper shall clear the floor of all persons not entitled to access to the floor 15 minutes before the convening time, and the Doorkeeper shall enforce all other provisions of this Rule. - (c) The Speaker may authorize the admission to the floor of any other person, except as prohibited under subsection (d). - (d) No person who is directly or indirectly interested in defeating or promoting any pending legislative measure, if required to be registered as a lobbyist or compensated by an entity required to register as a lobbyist, shall be allowed access to the floor of the House at any time during the session.
+The Speaker, or his or her designee, shall have the authority to determine whether a person may be granted or denied access in accordance with this subsection. - (e) When he or she deems it necessary for the preservation of order, the Presiding Officer may by order remove any person from the floor of the House.
 A Representative may be removed from the floor only under Article XI or XII of these Rules.

-- 31. Standing Order of Business.

-- (a) Unless otherwise determined by the Presiding Officer, the standing daily order of business of the House is as follows:

-- (1) Call to Order, Invocation, Pledge of Allegiance, and Roll Call.

-- (2) Approval of the Journal.

-- (3) Reading of House Bills a first time.

-- (4) Reports from committees, with reports from the Rules Committee ordinarily made at any time.

-- (5) Presentation of Resolutions, Petitions, and Messages.

-- (6) Introduction of House Bills.

-- (7) Messages from the Senate, not including reading Senate Bills a first time.

-- (8) Reading of House Bills a second time.

-- (9) Reading of House Bills a third time.

-- (10) Reading of Senate Bills a third time.

-- (11) Reading of Senate Bills a second time.

-- (12) Reading of Senate Bills a first time.
+- 31. Standing Order of Business. - (a) The Unless otherwise determined by the Presiding Officer, the standing daily order of business of the House is as follows: - (1) Call to Order, Invocation, Pledge of Allegiance, and Roll Call. - (2) Petition Calendar. - (3) (2) Approval of the Journal. - (4) (3) Reading of House Bills a first time. - (5) (4) Reports from committees, with reports from the Rules Committee ordinarily made at any time. - (6) (5) Presentation of Resolutions, Petitions, and Messages. - (7) (6) Introduction of House Bills. - (8) (7) Messages from the Senate, not including reading Senate Bills a first time. - (9) (8) Reading of House Bills a second time. - (10) (9) Reading of House Bills a third time. - (11) (10) Reading of Senate Bills a third time. - (12) (11) Reading of Senate Bills a second time. - (13) (12) Reading of Senate Bills a first time. - (14) (13) House Bills on the Order of Concurrence. - (15) (14) Senate Bills on the Order of Non-Concurrence. - (16) (15) Conference Committee Reports. - (17) (16) Motions in Writing. - (18) (17) Constitutional Amendment Resolutions. - (19) (18) Motions with respect to Vetoes. - (20) (19) Consideration of Resolutions. - (21) (20) Motions to Discharge Committee. - (22) (21) Motions to Take from the Table. - (23) (22) Motions to Suspend the Rules. - (24) (23) Consideration of Bills on the Order of Postponed Consideration.